Hebraaaa/Hebraaaa/README.md

 ## Hi there 👋

+I'm currently learning Java.
+I want to understand Minecraft plugins and develop my own.

+I am, however, really interested in clever programming though I can't replicate it (you know, stuff like optimization and other neat projects.)

 <!--
 **Hebraaaa/Hebraaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.